Abiramisankar0425/flame-monitor-sensor/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: C++,ARDUINO PROGRAMMING LANGUAGE.
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: ARDUINO IDE
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: servo.h
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: arduino serial monitor

 **For Hardware:**
-- Main components: [List main components]
+- Main components: arduino board(uno),servo motor,flame sensor,buzzer,push button,breadboard.
-- Specifications: [Technical specifications]
+- Specifications:servo:0-180 degree rotation,flame sesnor:analog output (0-1023),power:5v DC
-- Tools required: [List tools needed]
+- Tools required: jumper wires,usb cable.

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: Tri-State Servo Position Control: The system automatically shifts the servo motor to three distinct positions (0^{\circ}, 90^{\circ}, and 180^{\circ}) based on the intensity of the flame detected by the analog sensor.
-- Feature 2: [Description]
+- Feature 2: Dual-Stage Delayed Alarm System: It features intelligent time-based monitoring that triggers the buzzer only if a High Flame persists for 5 seconds or a Low Flame persists for 8 seconds, preventing false alarms from momentary flickers
-- Feature 3: [Description]
+- Feature 3: Manual & Automatic Alarm Override: Users can silence the alarm using a physical push-button pulse; additionally, the system automatically stops the buzzer if the flame intensity changes to a safer level or is removed entirely
-- Feature 4: [Description]
+- Feature 4: Emergency Fail-Safe Shutoff: If the buzzer sounds for more than 5 seconds without user intervention, the system executes an emergency command to return the servo to the 0^{\circ} (Home) position and kill the buzzer to ensure maximum safety.

 ---